-Setting

-There are several settings in which the Single Subject Bilingual Authorization candidates may complete their student teaching in Spanish or Hmong in fulfillment of the Bilingual Authorization Standards.
-These are listed in order of preference.
-Planning begins at level 1.
-There should be a compelling reason to move down the list.
+Setting: There are several settings in which the Single Subject Bilingual Authorization candidates may gain experience teaching in Spanish or Hmong in fulfillment of the Bilingual Authorization Standards.
+These are listed in preference order below.
+You will discuss the settings below with your CT and Supervisor to choose the best setting for your situation.
+See more instructions in the Bilingual Authorization Canvas site, where you will upload your signature page.

-Note: When the Spanish or Hmong setting is a class the candidate is not familiar with, they will spend at least one week observing the teacher/class before taking over.
+Note: When the target language setting is a class the candidate is not familiar with, they should spend at least one week observing before taking over.

-Long term (full year or one semester) placement in a classroom in where Spanish or Hmong is the language of instruction in the appropriate content, such as a bilingual high school or middle school class with a bilingual credentialed teacher.

-Short term placement (3 weeks) in a bilingual or Spanish for native speakers (heritage language) class where candidates can teach a short unit in Spanish in the appropriate content, with support from a bilingual credentialed teacher.

-In classrooms in which English is the language of instruction, pull out instruction in Spanish or Hmong to a small group in which content is taught in Spanish, Spanish to Spanish, or Hmong-speaking students for a minimum of 3 weeks AND observe for 20 hours in a bilingual middle or upper elementary classroom where content\ is taught in Spanish or Hmong.

-Alternatively, student teachers may regularly provide additional support to Spanish and Hmong speaking students in their regular student teaching placements AND observe for 20 hours in a bilingual middle or upper elementary classroom where content is taught in Spanish or Hmong (completed in EDUC 175B).
+- 1. Long term (full year or semester) placement in a classroom in where Spanish or Hmong is the language of instruction in the appropriate content area, such as a bilingual high school or middle school class with a bilingual credentialed teacher. - 2.
+Short term placement (3 weeks) in a bilingual or native speakers (heritage language) class where candidates can teach a short unit in the target language in the appropriate content, with support from a bilingual teacher. - 3.
+In classrooms in which English is the language of instruction, planning and teaching a unit (~3 weeks) in the target language to a small group of Spanish- or Hmong-speaking students for AND observe for 20 hours in a bilingual middle or upper elementary classroom where content is taught in Spanish or Hmong. - 4.
+Student teachers may regularly provide home-language support to Spanish- and Hmong-speaking students in their regular student teaching placements AND observe for 20 hours in a bilingual middle or upper elementary classroom where content is taught in Spanish or Hmong (completed in EDUC 175B).

 \For English Language Arts candidates, the appropriate Spanish content can be Spanish language arts, Spanish language development, or Spanish for native speakers.
-Spanish World Language candidates will be placed in a Spanish for native speakers (heritage language) class.

-CSUS Requirements for teaching candidates:
+Bilingual Authorization Requirements for teaching candidates:

-Follow and complete all requirements for student teaching as outlined by regular content area supervisors, such as lesson plan requirements, reflections, etc.

-Prepare and teach lessons in Spanish or Hmong.

-Communicate with parents and the Spanish or Hmong speaking community as needed (guided by cooperating teacher), including sending home an introduction letter explaining your role in the classroom, goals for students' language use, and what you will be teaching.
-Provide a written lesson plan in Spanish or Hmong to the University Supervisor for each scheduled observation.
+- Follow and complete all requirements for student teaching as outlined by regular content area supervisors, such as lesson plan requirements, reflections, etc. - Prepare and teach lessons in Spanish or Hmong. - Communicate with parents and the Spanish or Hmong speaking community as needed (guided by cooperating teacher), including sending home an introduction letter explaining your role in the classroom, goals for students' language use, etc. - Provide a written lesson plan in Spanish or Hmong to the University Supervisor for each scheduled observation.

-\\\ Policy for progressing from fall semester to spring semester: Upon accepting our offer of admission, Teacher Candidates signed a policy statement that carefully outlined expectations about course grades (including courses related to field experience and student teaching), overall and cumulative GPA minimums, and state requirements for a credential (e.g., demonstration of subject matter competence, basic skills, e.g., passing the CBEST, etc.).
-We expect that Teacher Candidates will carefully monitor their own progress in courses (including paying attention to grades in courses at the conclusion of the 8-week modules), field experience/student teaching, and in meeting all state requirements.
-This program is carefully squasdand Teacher Candidates risk timely completion of the program if all program policies are not met, especially those related to minimum grade requirements and subject matter competence.
-If a Teacher Candidate is at risk of violating a program policy, they will be sent reminders by department staff.
+\\\ Policy for progressing from fall semester to spring semester

+All fall courses must be passed in order to move to spring semester.
+Upon accepting our offer of admission, TCs signed a policy statement that carefully outlined expectations about course grades (including courses related to field experience and student teaching), overall and cumulative GPA minimums, and state requirements for a credential (e.g., demonstration of subject matter competence, e.g., passing the CSET, etc.).
+We expect that TCs will carefully monitor their own progress in courses (including paying attention to grades in courses at the conclusion of the 8-week modules), field experience/student teaching, and in meeting all state requirements.
+This program is carefully sequenced and TCs risk timely completion of the program if all program policies are not met, especially those related to minimum grade requirements and subject matter competence.
+If a TC is in danger of violating a program policy, they will be sent reminders by department staff.
 Teacher Candidates are strongly advised to PAY ATTENTION to email communications from program staff.
+Please familiarize yourselves with the grading policy for MAT courses for those who want to continue with the MAT.